 - Employment: Being in permanent employment is often a plus.
 But applicants will be reviewed on a case by case basis.
 If you are self-employed then you must ensure that have all of your accounts fully up to date and all relevant returns filed with Revenue.
 Contract workers should include a copy of their CV as well as your last 3 p60s

-- Overseas buyers will need to request a copy of their credit history from the country in which they currently reside
+- Expats will need to request a copy of their credit history from the country in which they currently reside

 You will need the following to ensure your application is complete: